James O. Clephane: Family History and Reputation

-Clephane's family can be traced back to their initial settlement in what is now Scotland shortly after the Norman Conquest.
-Between 1200 and the Battle of Battle of Bannockburn, the Clephanes acquired lands of Castle of Carslogie, which became their primary seat.
+The Clephane family can be traced back to the family's noble roots, with their initial settlement in what is now Scotland directly after the Norman Conquest.
+Between 1200 and the Battle of Bannockburn, the Clephanes acquired lands of Castle of Carslogie, which became their primary seat.
 They constructed the castle in 1590, and the ruins of the castle still bear the date's inscription.
-The castle was handed through generations until 1804, when Major General William McLean Douglas Clephane sold the castle and barony lands prior to passing away.
+The castle was handed through generations until 1804, when Major General William McLean Douglas Clephane sold the castle and barony lands prior to dying.
 It is now called Carslogie House.

-James Ogilvie Clephane's father, James Clephane, is known to have been close with Sir Walter Scott who was the guardian of Clephane's cousin, Margaret Clephane.
+James Ogilvie Clephane's father, James Clephane Sr., is known to have been close with Sir Walter Scott who was the guardian of Clephane's cousin, Margaret Clephane.
 She would go on to marry Spencer Compton and become the second Marquess of Northampton.

 James Clephane Sr. emigrated to America in 1817, and subsequently moved to what is now Judiciary Square in Washington, D.C.; He was a printer and typographer who had assisted in printing the first edition of Sir Walter Scott's Waverley while in Edinburgh.
 He was for some time the president of the Columbia Typographical union.
 Clephane Sr. was a member of the Original Inhabitants of Washington D.C., an elite group of original men with deep societal and political ties for generations in the nation's capital.

 James O. Clephane was known to be a superb typist, and worked as a stenographer for high courts in Washington, D.C., as well as in Abraham Lincoln's cabinet.
 He would also go on to pass the Bar examination, but would remain a stenographer despite earning a law degree.
 It was in his work with courts and the President that Clephane discovered the inefficiencies of type-writing, specifically the tediousness of duplicating transcripts, as was required.

+J.O.
+Clephane served as the lead civic marshal in the procession through Washington, D.C. following Assassination of Abraham Lincoln alongside Col. B. B. French.
+The procession had an estimated 18,000 participants and 150,000 spectators.

-Lewis Clephane would remain in Washington, D.C. as a key figure in the city's upper echelon, and becoming a co-founder of Metropolitan Club of Washington, D.C.
+Lewis Clephane would remain in Washington, D.C., as a key figure in the city's upper echelon, and becoming a co-founder of Metropolitan Club of Washington, D.C.
 His son, Walter Clephane, would remain prominent and lived in Chevy Chase (Washington, D.C.).

-In the late 19th century, James Ogilvie Clephane relocated to the New York metropolitan area, seeing great success in his financier work following the successful inventions from years prior and directorships in subsequent mechanical printing companies, such as Mergenthaler Linotype Company of New York, New Jersey, West Virginia, and other iterations that had payed its stockholders and founders dividends over a three year period of over $119,000,000 (in 2023 dollars).
-His family moved to an estate in Englewood, NJ and are consistently listed in the Social Register throughout the 19th and 20th century, as was Lewis Clephane's family in Washington, D.C.
+In the late 19th century, James Ogilvie Clephane relocated to the New York metropolitan area, seeing great success in his financier work following the successful inventions from years prior and directorships in subsequent mechanical printing companies, such as Mergenthaler Linotype Company of New York, New Jersey, West Virginia, and other iterations that had paid its stockholders and founders dividends over a three-year period of over US$119,000,000 (in 2023 dollars).
+His family moved to an estate in Englewood, New Jersey and are consistently listed in the Social Register throughout the 19th and 20th century, as was Lewis Clephane's family in Washington, D.C.